ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Experiments and Results

 \subsection{Mixed Supervised Training}

 To evaluate the scalability of the introduced mixed supervised training, different fractions of real defects accumulated during production were injected into the balanced stream of fault-free and synthetically generated defects.
+Additionally, to examine adaptability to unseen features, such as those missed during synthetization, training was performed exclusively on each defect group (points or area).

 Following random shuffling of all available defects, fractions of 1/2, 1/4, 1/8, and 1/16 were extracted in an ordered manner.
 This approach ensures that defects included in smaller fractions are also represented in larger ones.
-These fractions consist of both defect groups, points (Fig. \ref{fig1} ) and area (Fig. \ref{fig2}), representing features that are either punctual or distributed across large sample areas.
-Additionally, to examine adaptability to unseen features, such as those missed during synthetization, training was performed exclusively on each defect group.
-In all experiments, starting from purely synthetic training, real defects were injected with a probability of 1/32.

-To ensure comparability between experiments, the same training settings, including learning rates, were applied within each optical modality.
-Tables \ref{tab2} and \ref{tab3} visualize the image-level defect detection performance in LSM-1 and ASM.
+These fractions consist of both defect groups, points (Fig. \ref{fig1} ) and area (Fig. \ref{fig2}), representing features that are either punctual or distributed across large sample areas (mixed group).
+In all experiments, starting from purely synthetic training, real defects were injected with a probability $p_{\text{inj}}$ of 1/32.
+To ensure comparability between experiments, the same training settings, including learning rates and seeds, were applied within each optical modality.